bennyhuo/KotlinBlogTranslation/original/JavaScript Interop.md

 <span id="more-1766"></span>
 ## Dynamic support

-In M10 we’ve added the <strong>dynamic</strong> keyword<strong>[1]</strong> which allows us to declare types as dynamic, permitting certain interoperability which previously could be more cumbersome.
+In M10 we’ve added the **dynamic** keyword**[1]** which allows us to declare types as dynamic, permitting certain interoperability which previously could be more cumbersome.
 For instance, when working with jQuery, up to M10, our only option was to use the strongly typed libraries that Kotlin provides.
 As for M10 we can now use the dynamic keyword too

 {% raw %}
 <p></p>